 Expected Term-The expected term represents the period that stock-based awards are expected to be outstanding.
 The Company uses the "simplified method" to estimate the expected term of stock option grants.
 Under this approach, the weighted-average expected life is presumed to be the average of the contractual term of ten years and the weighted-average vesting term of the Company stock options, taking into consideration multiple vesting tranches.
-The Company utilizes this method due to lack of historical data and the plain-vanilla nature of the Company's stock-based awards.-The expected term of stock option grants.
-Under this approach, the weighted-average expected life is presumed to be the average of the expected term of stock option grants.
-Under this approach, the weighted-average expected life is presumed to be the average of the contractual term of ten years and the weighted-average expected life is presumed to be the average of the contractual term of ten years and the weighted-average expected life is presumed to be the average of the contractual term of ten years and the weighted-average expected life is presumed to be the average of the contractual term of ten years and the weighted-average vesting term of the Company stock options, taking into consideration multiple vesting tranches.
+The Company utilizes this method due to lack of historical data and the plain-vanilla nature of the Company's stock-based awards.-The expected term represents the period that stock-based awards are expected to be outstanding.
+The Company uses the "simplified method" to estimate the expected term of stock option grants.
+Under this approach, the weighted-average expected life is presumed to be the average of the contractual term of ten years and the weighted-average vesting term of the Company stock options, taking into consideration multiple vesting tranches.
 The Company utilizes this method due to lack of historical data and the plain-vanilla nature of the Company's stock-based awards.